 It can be a little difficult to imagine how you would feel if the value of your account fell steadily for a period of time.
 Some people find themselves losing sleep over temporary stock market volatility.
 That can lead to selling investments at a low point, and ultimately losing money—the very outcome they were trying to avoid.
 That's why it's vital to choose a level of stock market risk you can live with: It can help you stay invested over time, which could give you the best chance of accomplishing your long-term investing goals.

 To determine your personal risk tolerance, it can be helpful to work with a financial professional and complete an investor profile questionnaire.
-There are also free online tools that can help determine your risk tolerance.
+There are also free online tools that can help assess your risk tolerance.

 If your goal is retirement in 20 years, your ability to take risk in a retirement account would be higher than in the account you use to pay bills.
 Your retirement account has time to recover from setbacks, and any immediate losses could be recovered.
 In your bill-paying account, a loss could very well jeopardize your ability to pay rent next month.